There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 What if I thought I had insurance?

-Thankfully, the law does recognise this and gives magistrates a discretion not to endorse a driver’s licence with penalty points if they can demonstrate that there are “SPECIAL REASONS” for not doing so.
+Thankfully, the law does recognise this and gives magistrates the discretion not to endorse a driver’s licence with penalty points if they can demonstrate that there are “SPECIAL REASONS” for not doing so.

 Call us for a free initial consultation0333 443 2366